aniketkulkarni2013/springboot_assignment/README.md

 				   3. Complete Payment

-				   4. Send email / SMS

-				  Backoofice booking

-				     payment

 8. Configure the Spring Web MVC using the best practices.
 ViewResolvers,MessageConvertors,Filters,Interceptors etc DONE.

 9. Create REST API which can respond with either JSON or XML, based on the requests.
-    DONE ISO for JSON format
+    DONE

 10. Get Data from a REST API and display on a JSP page using XHR (Let say the search API created above has a limitation of max 5 results for each http request but the total results are 50.
-And the requirement is to display all the 50 records on the UI with single http request from UI.Implement the REST API that call the search API internally asynchronously and aggregate the results from all the calls and send 50 results in the response)
+And the requirement is to display all the 50 records on the UI with single http request from UI.Implement the REST API that call the search API internally asynchronously and aggregate the results from all the calls and send 50 results in the response) DONE

 11. Configure Spring Security and use the best practices to secure your application and the REST API.